Our distinguished Medical Advisory Board provides strategic counsel on research breakthroughs and patient programs.

 Dr. Demetri feels that his particular strength is new drug development based on rational scientific targets.

 Dr. Forscher’s particular strength lies in utilizing nonadjuvant chemotherapy to gain a better understanding of the response of particular sarcomas to treatment.
-Dr. Forscher limits his practice to the study and treatment of sarcomas and has more than twenty years of experience in the field.
+Dr. Forscher limited his practice to the study and treatment of sarcomas and has more than twenty years of experience in the field.
 His referral base is nationwide.

 Dr. Pollock became Chairman of the Department of Surgical Oncology in 1993, was promoted to Professor in 1995, and became Head of the Division of Surgery at The University of Texas M. D. Anderson Cancer Center in 1997.
 In 2013, Dr. Pollock joined The Ohio State University Wexner Medical Center College of Medicine Department of Surgery as the Director of the Division of Surgical Oncology and the Chief of Surgical Services of the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC–James)